twolfson/real-estate-photo-minimap/README.md

 #### Low priority
 - [ ] Add `destroy` cleanup for `Blueprint3d` (not a lot of memory leaks expected)
+- [ ] Add undo history for blueprint

 ## Getting started
 To run our repo locally, run the following: